A diverse skill set is important to any career.

 Of course, there's more to a comprehensive skill set than just digital and numeracy skills.
-For instance, both hard and soft skills are essential to a successful career.
+For instance, listing hard and soft skills on a CV are essential to a successful career.
 Here, we've compiled our own list of free online resources that can help you build all kinds of skills, from business administration to leadership.

 If you're conducting a job search amidst COVID-19, it's important to highlight all of your skills, including those you've gained through The Skills Toolkit.
 Read here for our complete guide for featuring skills on your CV.

 A vast, honed skill set is your key to career success, whether that means moving up in your current role or landing a new job.
 It's good to see that the Department for Education agrees, so be sure to take advantage of their new skill-building opportunity.